matthewliang/matrixGame/README.md

 #The Matrix

+Control Neo with the arrow keys to dodge deadly projectiles.

 The Matrix is made from the following classes:

 Game: Contains the top-level frame that contains the game and allows it to run.